noisyz/BindLibrary/README.md

 ...
 }
 ```
-Remember, if you use @Field or another field annotation, then your propertyKey is a name of field, which is annoted.
+Remember, if you use @Field or another field annotation, then your propertyKey is a name of field, what is annoted.

 ### 2.1.2.
 Converters.
 Now we need to show date in text, but our view must receive a primitive value.